jhubig/FritzBoxShell/README.md

 Please raise an issue with your function you would like to add.

-This package was tested on Fritz!Box 7490, with firmware version `6.93`.
+This package was tested on
+* Fritz!Box 7490, with firmware version `6.93`
+* Fritz!Repeater 310, with firmware version `6.92`

 ##External Links